la-ots/pelican/docs/whats-new/index.md

 We’re continually improving Pelican.
 The following changes are listed by the date we completed each change.

-## 2.0.4 – 14 December 2023

-- Remove border from sidebar code samples to align with actual site markup

 ## 2.0.3 – 31 November 2023

 - Icons in List Group links are vertically centered